Last updated in March 2018

 All the instruments for promoting German trade and investment are available in the UAE.
 The German Embassy in Abu Dhabi and the German Consulate General in Dubai provide advice and political support, while a correspondent of Germany Trade and Invest (GTAI) in Dubai draws up sectoral analyses and evaluates calls for tenders but is not engaged in investment acquisition.
 In addition, the German-Emirati Joint Council for Industry and Commerce (AHK) was established in 2009 and has offices in Abu Dhabi und Dubai.
 Germany was thus the first country to open a bilateral chamber of industry and commerce in the UAE.
-Its job is to further boost bilateral trade and improve German companies’ access to markets in the country.
+The job of the AHK is to further boost bilateral trade and improve German companies’ access to markets in the country.

-There are some 900 German companies operating in the UAE (a number that is growing), most of them in Dubai (approximately 600) and Abu Dhabi, and a far smaller number in the five northern emirates.
-In addition, the German National Tourist Board and the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) have offices in Dubai and Abu Dhabi, respectively.
-There are some 12,000 German nationals living in the UAE, most of them in Dubai.
+There are some 900 German companies operating in the UAE, most of them in Dubai (approximately 600) and Abu Dhabi, and a far smaller number in the five northern emirates.
+In addition, the German National Tourist Board has an office in Dubai.
+There are some 14,500 German nationals living in the UAE, most of them in Dubai.

-Agreements between Germany and the UAE include an air transport agreement and an investment protection agreement, as well as a new double taxation agreement that entered into force retrospectively on 1 January 2009, after being ratified in mid-2011.
+Agreements between Germany and the UAE include an air transport agreement and an investment protection agreement, as well as a double taxation agreement.

 Since May 2006, the German Academic Exchange Service (DAAD) and the Goethe-Institut (GI) have maintained regional offices in Abu Dhabi that are responsible for the Gulf states.
 In addition, the GI set up a German language centre in Dubai in December 2007.
-There are also cooperation partnerships between universities and education institutions in Germany and the UAE, including a partnership in the field of logistics between the Abu Dhabi branch of the Higher Colleges of Technology (HCT) and three German universities of applied sciences.
+There are also 21 cooperation partnerships between universities and education institutions in Germany and the UAE, including a partnership in the field of logistics between the Abu Dhabi branch of the Higher Colleges of Technology (HCT) and three German universities of applied sciences.
 Preparations are already underway to launch a dual Bachelor of Science degree programme.
 This is a joint project involving cooperation between the Baden-Wuerttemberg Cooperative State University, UAE-based companies and the Abu Dhabi Department of Education and Knowledge.
-In 2009, the DAAD established a scholarship programme in cooperation with the United Arab Emirates Ministry of Education to encourage UAE students to study in Germany.
+In 2009, the DAAD established a government scholarship programme in cooperation with the United Arab Emirates Ministry of Education to encourage UAE students to study in Germany.
 There have so far been no DAAD government scholarship recipients at Bachelor’s level, but a number of Master’s students and medical specialists have received direct support from the Ministry of Education’s scholarship programme.

 There are officially recognised German schools abroad in Abu Dhabi, Sharjah and Dubai.
-Students at the German International School Abu Dhabi could sit the German International Abitur examination for the first time in May 2011, while at the German International School Dubai this was possible from the 2012 school year.
-In 2005, the German International School Abu Dhabi launched an integration programme that involved admitting UAE children to the school, initially at the kindergarten level.
+Students at the German International School Abu Dhabi were able to sit the German International Abitur examination for the first time in May 2011, while at the German International School Dubai this was possible from the 2012 school year.
+In 2008, the German International School Abu Dhabi launched an integration programme that involves admitting up to 15 UAE children to the school’s kindergarten each year.
 In the 2014-2015 school year, the Multilingual International Baccalaureate (GIB) was introduced at the German International School Sharjah.

 In Berlin in late April 2013, the Prussian Cultural Heritage Foundation, the Sharjah Museums Department (encompassing 16 museums) and the Goethe-Institut signed a declaration of intent on long-term cooperation.
-This has resulted in joint projects such as the annual SAWA Museum Academy and the “Early Capitals of Islamic Culture”, which was mounted by Berlin’s Museum of Islamic Art in Sharjah, the 2014 Capital of Islamic Culture.
-The exhibition ran from October 2014 to January 2015.
+This has resulted in joint projects such as the annual SAWA Museum Academy and the “Early Capitals of Islamic Culture” exhibition, which was mounted by Berlin’s Museum of Islamic Art in 2014.